Wayne County Board of Supervisors

 Dotts called meeting to order at 9:03 AM

 Seams made motion to adopt the agenda, seconded by TSwearingin.

-TSwearingin made motion to approve minutes for June 1(Regular) & June 8(County Canvass), 2020, seconded by Seams
+Seams made motion to approve minutes from May 18, 2020, seconded by TSwearingin.

 TSwearingin made motion to approve claims, seconded by Seams.